bryanw/rockstar-ticketing/README.md

 `ui.ng/src/environments/environment.ts`

-From the root directory run
+Make sure you have an AEM 4 instance running and from the root directory run

 `mvn clean install -P autoInstallPackage`